TheLukaDragar/ABBhandtracking/README.md

 Start simulation in RobotStudio, after you configured IP and PORT correctly in RAPID and config.py

-Launch tracking ForcePowers_start.py --python ForcePowers_start.py
+Launch tracking ForcePowers_start.py using command    python ForcePowers_start.py

 It should connect and print the Robot position in terminal